5 Essential mudras and when to use them

 Bhairava Mudra:

-Bhairava mudra is one of the easiest yoga mudras where you must place your right hand on the top of your left hand, keeping your palm facing up.
-Bhairava mudra is the ferocious manifestation of lord Shiva, the destroyer.
-The practice of bhairava mudra represents the union of feminine and masculine energy channels (Ida and Pingala).Â
+Bhairava mudra is one of the easiest yoga mudras.
+To perform it, you must place your right hand on top of your left hand, keeping your palm facing up.
+Bhairava mudra is the ferocious manifestation of Lord Shiva, the destroyer.
+The practice of bhairava mudra represents the union of feminine and masculine energy channels (Ida and Pingala).

-When to use:Â This yoga mudra is generally used in spiritual yoga practice.
+When to use: This yoga mudra is generally used in spiritual yoga practice.